michelle-morin/haiku/README.md

 ## Known Bugs

-_Does not currently account for edge cases like poem, ion, eon, etc. in which the double vowel forms two syllables._
+_Does not currently account for certain edge cases.
+One edge case not currently supported is double vowel occurrences in which both vowels form syllables, such as creator, poem, ion, and eon._

 ## Technologies Used